Security-Onion-Solutions/securityonion/CONTRIBUTING.md

 * See this document's [code styling and conventions section](#code-style-and-conventions) below to be sure your PR fits our code requirements prior to submitting.

+* Minor bug fixes can be submitted immediately.
+However, if you are wanting to make more involved changes, please start a [discussion](https://github.com/Security-Onion-Solutions/securityonion/discussions) first and tell us what you are hoping to achieve.
+If we agree with your goals, then you can submit the PR.

 ### Code style and conventions